Learn how to build and manage tables

 Input Column: Use this column to enter data manually, giving you control over inputs, especially useful for custom fields.

-Formulas: Use this column apply spreadsheet formuals on the data set.
+Formulas: Use this column to apply spreadsheet formulas on the data set.

-AI Column: The AI column will actively populate the data by using selected tools.**** Tools Available for AI column:
+AI Column: The AI column will actively populate the data by using selected tools.
+The tools available for AI column are:

 Meerkats agent: Performs a web search to fetch the asnwer for your query.